CICE-Consortium/Icepack/doc/source/user_guide/ug_testing.rst

 There is a base suite of tests provided by default with Icepack and this may be a good starting point for testing.

+The testing scripts support several features
+ - Ability to test individual (via ``--test``)or multiple tests (via ``--suite``) using an input file to define the suite
+ - Ability to use test suite defined in the package or test suites defined by the user
+ - Ability to store test results for regresssion testing (``--bgen``)
+ - Ability to compare results to prior baselines to verify bit-for-bit (``--bcmp``)
+ - Ability to define where baseline tests are stored
+ - Ability to compare tests against each other (``--diff``)

 .. _testforce: